Mini-Conf/Mini-Conf/README.md

-# Mini Conf
+# MiniConf

-Template for a miniature virtual conference portal.
+MiniConf is a set of tools and templates for designing a virtual conference portal based on the work of ICLR 2020.

+The design goals are:

+* Completely s
+* Easy to

 ### Installation